GreenBuildingXML/ashrae-frontend/wwwroot/test/test7/test7.md

 ### Figure 2.
 Floor and Ceiling Plan View
 Shows a typical floor plan to indicate dimensions and directions of the space, with wall thickness and the curve space dimensions.
 ### Figure 3.
 Section View
-Shows the elevation view to indicate positions and dimensions of the slab floor, roof or ceiling elements.
+Shows the elevation view to indicate positions and dimensions of the slab floor, roof, or ceiling elements.